 - the right to liberty; and

-- the right to a fair The time and place at which a court or tribunal hears the parties argue their case and makes a decision. and protection from retrospective laws.
+- the right to a fair hearing and protection from retrospective laws.

 However, there is legal uncertainty about how to correctly make a declaration of inconsistent interpretation, given the varied views of High Court justices on this subject.
 In Momcilovic v The Queen (2011) 245 CLR 1, three justices considered the power to make a declaration to be invalid.

 The Charter Act can, however, provide a basis for challenging government decisions.
-This was demonstrated by a series of Supreme Court and Court of The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. decisions in 2016 and 2017 that decided that Orders in Council to establish certain youth justice and remand centres – under the Children, Youth and Families Act 2005 (Vic) – were unlawful under section 38(1) of the Charter Act.
+This was demonstrated by a series of Supreme Court and Court of Appeal decisions in 2016 and 2017 that decided that Orders in Council to establish certain youth justice and remand centres – under the Children, Youth and Families Act 2005 (Vic) – were unlawful under section 38(1) of the Charter Act.
 See Certain Children v Minister for Families & Children (No 2) (2017) 52 VR 441.